 E39 Front Diff Bushing Style Design Differences

-For all clutch based limited slips, including the Diffsonline Race carrier, we recommend using Redline 75w110 fluid.
+For all clutch based limited slips, including the Diffsonline Race carrier and open differentials, we recommend using Redline 75w110 fluid.
 For all builds using the M Variable limited slip, you will need to use the OE BMW XJ+FM fluid.
 For builds using the OS Giken limited slip, you need to use the OS Giken 80w250.
 For Kaaz limited slips, you need to use the Kaaz fluid.

 All rebuilt products are covered by our 2 year unlimited mileage warranty.
 Exception is all OS Giken products or differentials equipped with an OS Giken product are sold without warranty and are intended for off road use only.
 All used differentials are covered by our 30 day warranty.
 Diffsonline LLC is not responsible for shipping (either way) or any labor charges associated with warranty claims.